 There aren’t any fixed timelines for this but very soon, and in just a few years, the new no-exemption tax system will be the only one left.
 The broad idea seems to be to “have an income tax framework for India, which will be simple, rates come down to the minimum and easy to comply with.”

-But we need to look at it from another perspective.
+But we need to look at it from another perspective as well.

 The Finance Minister conveyed that the government believed that the taxpayers should decide where they’d like to invest their money.
 The old fashioned way of nudging people to save and invest and insure was a limiting one.
 It was also conveyed that the older tax system of exemptions underestimated the taxpayer’s ability to decide.